asw1233/newjamalsgxmes.github.io/README.md

 Welcome to New Jamal's Gxmes!
-I have fixed the gxmes that get blocked by chrome and will try to add more.
+I have removed the gxmes that get blocked by chrome and will try to add more games that arn't blocked.
 All listed gxmes work and have been tested as of 5-16-25.
 To play a gxme, click on the one of your choice, and the find the download icon and click it.'
 You will get a notification saying download complete.
 Double-click on it to open the gxme.